 Every year, the first consecutive Saturday and Sunday in June and the third Saturday and Sunday in January, are designated as Free Fishing Weekends throughout the state of Wisconsin.
 Residents and nonresidents of all ages can fish without a fishing license (and trout stamps) over these two days.
 Visit WI DNR

-Madison Parks offers ice skating at 12 locations, plus the addition of a volunteer-maintained rink at Sunset Park.
-Elver, Tenney, and Vilas parks offer a staffed warming shelter with ice skate rentals and concessions.
+Safety is our number one priority.
+Parks staff are routinely checking ice depths at all ice rinks and lagoon locations.
+Once opened, Elver, Tenney, and Vilas parks offer a staffed warming shelter with ice skate rentals and concessions.
 During the winter season, the status of an ice rink or frozen lagoon can change from day-to-day -- before you step out, be sure to check below the status of your favorite rink.
 Select the individual location below for additional amenities and open hours.

 IF AN ICE RINK IS LISTED AS CLOSED, DO NOT SKATE!

 Ice rinks are open once there is a consistent ice depth of 5 inches or greater.

 In order to prevent extended closures due to damaged ice, rinks will also close if snow or meltwater are visible on the surface.